GerHobbelt/owemdjee/README.md

 - **wavelib** [📁](./wavelib) [🌐](https://github.com/GerHobbelt/wavelib) -- C implementation of Discrete Wavelet Transform (DWT,SWT and MODWT), Continuous Wavelet transform (CWT) and Discrete Packet Transform ( Full Tree Decomposition and Best Basis DWPT).
 - **wdenoise** [📁](./wdenoise) [🌐](https://github.com/GerHobbelt/wdenoise) -- Wavelet Denoising in ANSI C using empirical bayes thresholding and a host of other thresholding methods.
 - **xbrzscale** [📁](./xbrzscale) [🌐](https://github.com/GerHobbelt/xbrzscale) -- xBRZ upscaling commandline tool.
 This tool allows you to scale your graphics with xBRZ algorithm, see https://en.wikipedia.org/wiki/Pixel-art_scaling_algorithms#xBR_family
+- **zimg** [📁](./zimg) [🌐](https://github.com/GerHobbelt/zimg) -- the "z" library implements the commonly required image processing basics of scaling, colorspace conversion, and depth conversion.
+A simple API enables conversion between any supported formats to operate with minimal knowledge from the programmer.
+All library routines were designed from the ground-up with correctness, flexibility, and thread-safety as first priorities.